Jordie Barrett: 2016–17

 In October 2016, he was included in the All Blacks side for the 2016 Autumn Internationals as an apprentice.
 Whilst an apprentice in the New Zealand national team during their northern hemisphere tour, Barrett signed with Taranaki for 2017.
+Later that year, Barrett had a cameo appearance for the province.

 In June 2017, Barrett was one of three uncapped backs named in the All Blacks' 33-man squad for the Pasifika Challenge against Samoa and the three-test series against the touring British & Irish Lions 2017 team, along with brothers Beauden and Scott.
 In what was brother Beauden's 50th test, Barrett made his international debut in the 78–0 against Samoa on 16 June 2017, replacing All Blacks captain Ben Smith in the 63rd minute.
 Barrett was one of two debutants that day, with Hurricanes team-mate Vaea Fifita replacing veteran loose forward Jerome Kaino off the bench.
 Barrett played well and helped set up Hurricanes team-mate Ardie Savea for his second try.
 After Blues winger Rieko Ioane fell ill and with injuries to Ben Smith and winger Waisake Naholo, Barrett started at fullback in the third test against the Lions and scored his first international try in the first half following a pass from Anton Lienert-Brown.
 Barrett also set up Hurricanes teammate Ngani Laumape for the opening try.
 Barrett played the full 80 minutes but was pushed into touch after the final whistle while attempting to score a double, with the final score, 15-15, saw a drawn series between the Lions and All Blacks.

 Barrett was initially named in the 2017 Rugby Championship squad for but was ruled out for the rest of the year after requiring shoulder surgery.
 Barrett was replaced in the squad by then-uncapped Crusaders utility back, David Havili, almost immediately.